VarthanV/django-picsum/README.rst

     # You can pass class and id to the image to control it in your CSS it is completely optional

+     To  use images from Pixabay declare your API Key in settings.py INSTALLED_APPS

+     PIXABAY_KEY =<YOUR KEY>

 Requirements